Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

 \subsection{SYZ mirror symmetry}

-The main technique in this work is the SYZ mirror construction.
-In the celebrated work \cite{SYZ}, Strominger--Yau--Zaslow gave a geometric recipe to construct a mirror manifold of a given Calabi--Yau manifold by taking the fiberwise torus dual of a Lagrangian torus fibration of the Calabi--Yau manifold.
+The main technique in the present work is the SYZ mirror construction.
+It was introduced in the celebrated work of Strominger--Yau--Zaslow \cite{SYZ} and gave a geometric recipe to construct a mirror manifold of a Calabi--Yau manifold by taking the fiberwise torus dual of a Lagrangian torus fibration.
 The quantum corrections are captured by counting holomorphic discs bounded by the Lagrangian torus fibers.
 However, there are in general several major difficulties in realizing this SYZ construction.
 First, it requires the existence of a (special) Lagrangian fibration of the Calabi--Yau manifold.
-Moreover, in general the moduli spaces of holomorphic discs have highly technical obstructions \cite{FOOO}, and wall-crossing of the disc counting occurs \cite{Aur}.
-The celebrated work of Gross--Siebert \cite{GS} gives a reconstruction of the mirror using tropical geometry, which provides a combinatorial recipe to compute the quantum corrections order-by-order.
-On the other hand we shall use the symplectic formulation in this paper which uses disc enumeration and Gromov--Witten theory.
+Second, in general the moduli spaces of holomorphic discs have highly technical obstructions \cite{FOOO}, and wall-crossing of the disc counting occurs \cite{Aur}.
+The work of Gross--Siebert \cite{GS} gives a reconstruction of the mirror using tropical geometry, which provides a combinatorial recipe to compute the quantum corrections order-by-order.
+On the other hand we shall use the symplectic formulation in this article which uses disc enumeration and Gromov--Witten theory.

 One crucial observation is that a local Calabi--Yau manifold of type $\widetilde{A}$ can be realized as the quotients of an open subset of a toric Calabi--Yau manifold of infinite-type by the discrete group $\Z^l$.
-In fact, this is the classical toric realization of degenerations of abelian varieties discussed in Mumford \cite{Mum}, Ash--Mumford--Rapoport--Tai \cite{AMRT} and Gross--Siebert \cite{GS2}, which is also explained in \cite[Section 8.4]{ABC}.
-Thanks to this realization, we can carry out a version of the SYZ construction.
-Namely we develop an equivariant SYZ theory for the toric Calabi--Yau manifolds of infinite-type, generalizing the previous SYZ construction for the toric Calabi--Yau manifolds of finite-type \cite{CLL,LLW,CLT,CCLT}.
+In fact, this is the classical toric realization of degenerations of abelian varieties discussed by Mumford \cite{Mum}, Ash--Mumford--Rapoport--Tai \cite{AMRT} and Gross--Siebert \cite{GS2}, which is also explained in \cite[Section 8.4]{ABC}.
+Thanks to this realization, we can carry out an equivariant SYZ theory for the toric Calabi--Yau manifolds of infinite-type, generalizing the previous SYZ construction for the toric Calabi--Yau manifolds of finite-type \cite{CLL,LLW,CLT,CCLT}.